PSP-Archive/docs/homebrew-lib/uploading-guidelines.md

 Those are not welcome.
 In fact, if you don't want to say goodbye to your device, you'd better not test them at all.

 The better flashers included checks for firmware versions and battery levels, but so many of them did not.
-Whatever they accomplished is largely irrelevant nowadays, and preserving isn't worth the risk of causing someone's PSP to turn into a paperweight.
+Whatever they accomplished is largely irrelevant nowadays, and preserving them isn't worth the risk of causing someone's PSP to turn into a paperweight.

 The handful of exceptions include apps that are actively used by most PSP users without issues - such as the latest versions of the Pro and LME custom firmwares.
 But that's about it.
 Everything else is to be deleted on sight.